 2.4 The PPSSG Report recommended that solicitors employed in the Office of the Chief Prosecution Solicitor should be made professional officers of the DPP, by legislation if necessary.
 The recommendation is in contradiction with paragraph 5.7.9 of the PPSSG Report which correctly states that following the transfer the legal staff would be professional officers of the DPP.
 The working group, under the chairmanship of the DPP, discussed this matter and agreed that legislative amendment is not required.
-The working group is satisfied that the transferred solicitors are now professional officers of the DPP within the meaning of section 4(1)(a) of the Prosecution of Offences Act, 1974, to whom functions may be delegated.
+The working group is satisfied that the transferred solicitors are now professional officers of Offences Act, 1974, to whom functions may be delegated.
 (The Act provides that "professional officer" of the Director means an officer who is a barrister or solicitor: section 1).